 The Company acquired indefinite-lived intangible assets in connection with certain of its acquisitions.
-The amounts assigned to indefinite-lived intangible assets consist of the value of certain perpetual rights to provide solid waste collection and transportation services in specified territories and to operate E&P waste treatment and disposal facilities.
+The amounts assigned to indefinite-lived intangible assets consist of the value of certain perpetual rights to provide solid waste collection and transportation services in specified territories.
 The Company measures and recognizes acquired indefinite-lived intangible assets at their estimated acquisition date fair values.
 Indefinite-lived intangible assets are not amortized.
-Goodwill represents the excess of: (a) the aggregate of the fair value of consideration transferred, the fair value of any noncontrolling interest in the acquiree (if any) and the acquisition date fair value of assets acquired and liabilities assumed.
+Goodwill represents the excess of: (a) the aggregate of the fair value of consideration transferred, the fair value of any noncontrolling interest in the acquiree (if any) and the acquisition date fair value of the Company's previously held equity interest in the acquiree (if any), over (b) the fair value of assets acquired and liabilities assumed.
 Goodwill and intangible assets, deemed to have indefinite lives, are subject to annual impairment tests as described below.